open-contracting-extensions/public-private-partnerships/docs/framework.md

 State the actual annual total revenues reported in the financial statements and reports.

-Structured data about aggregated annual revenues can be provided using [Metric](https://extensions.open-contracting.org/en/extensions/metrics/master/schema/#metric) objects in the [`contracts/implementation/metrics`](../reference/schema/#release-schema.json,,contracts/0/implementation/metrics) array.
+Structured data about aggregated annual revenues can be provided using [Metric](https://extensions.open-contracting.org/en/extensions/metrics/master/schema/#metric) objects in the [contracts/implementation/metrics](../reference/schema/#release-schema.json,,contracts/0/implementation/metrics) array.

-A metric with an `id` of 'revenue' should be given, with a series of [`observations`](../reference/schema/#release-schema.json,,contracts/0/implementation/metrics/0/observations) that capture the actual revenue for a given period.
-These estimates can be disaggregated by any number of dimensions contained as simple fields within each observation's [`dimensions`](../reference/schema/#release-schema.json,,contracts/0/implementation/metrics/0/observations/0/dimensions) object.
+A metric with an `id` of 'revenue' should be given, with a series of [observations](../reference/schema/#release-schema.json,,contracts/0/implementation/metrics/0/observations) that capture the actual revenue for a given period.
+These estimates can be disaggregated by any number of dimensions contained as key-value pairs within each observation's [dimensions](../reference/schema/#release-schema.json,,contracts/0/implementation/metrics/0/observations/0/dimensions) object.

 **Example**: See [section X.1](#x-1-actual-annual-demand) for JSON and flattened examples of the `metrics` building block.